 “I’ve always been an artist, ever since I can remember,” states Natasha.
 “I’ve studied and practised it since school.
 But for me, I knew I wanted my art to be wearable.”

-“My favorite bar would definitely be Bar Marsella, it’s the oldest bar in Barcelona and still serves absinthe the traditional way.
-The decor has been kept the same all these years and you can still see the dust on the old liquor bottles; there are no windows, just walls and open space.
+“My favourite bar would definitely be Bar Marsella, it’s the oldest bar in Barcelona and still serves absinthe the traditional way.
+The decor has been kept the same all these years and you can still see the dust on the old bottles of spirits; there are no windows, just walls and open space.
 Picasso, Dali, and Hemingway were some of its frequent visitors.”